Daniel O. Rose

 Before attending law school, Mr. Rose served in the United States Navy as a carrier-based attack pilot on board the U.S.S.
 Independence, where he participated in Desert Shield.

-Mr. Rose has also prosecuted numerous maritime negligence and wrongful death claims under the Jones Act, the Death On the High Seas Act and the General Maritime Law against various defendants including Lockheed Martin, Vulcan Materials, Bean, Moran and other maritime employers as well as passenger claims against cruise lines such as Princess and Carnival and claims arising out of the tour boat capsizing on Lake George.
+Mr. Rose has also prosecuted numerous maritime negligence and wrongful death claims under the Jones Act, the Death On the High Seas Act and the General Maritime Law against various defendants including Lockheed Martin, Vulcan Materials, Bean, Moran and other maritime employers as well as claims against cruise lines such as Princess, Norwegian and Carnival and claims arising out of the tour boat capsizing on Lake George.

 Mr. Rose has tried cases in federal and state courts.